cburschka/ejabberd-auth-php/plugins/session/README.md

 Usage
 -----

+Note: Standard security policies prevent JavaScript from making cross-domain requests, and particularly from transmitting cookies with such requests.
+Therefore, your forum, the `rpc.php` script, *and* the web client must be hosted on the same domain for this feature to work.

 Whenever you need to authenticate to ejabberd, make a POST request to the URL that points at `www/rpc.php` with `salt` set to a reasonably random 16 character value.

-If the client making the POST request has a valid session for the site you're authenticating with, then you will receive a JSON-encoded response as follows:
+If the client making the POST request transmits a valid session for the site you're authenticating with, then you will receive a JSON-encoded response as follows:

     `{"user":"<user>","secret":"<secret>","time":"<time>"}